Posts

 Image

 Avon Road is a station on SEPTA's 101 and 102 trolley lines (D lines).
 This station is at the intersection of the combined 101/102 section and Avon Road, in Upper Darby, PA, hence the name.
-Like every other trolley station, this station is completely disabled people cannot easily get on the trolleys, as they're high-floor and designed with steps.
+Like every other trolley station, this station is completely inaccessible, disabled people cannot easily get on the trolleys as they're high-floor and designed with steps.
 However, even if one was using low-floor trolleys that could bridge the gap between the station and the trolley, this station would still be inaccessible due to its staggered design and traffic flow issues.
 Tour 102 Trolley at Avon Road There is very little at this station.
 It's just two shelters, two platforms, and a few signs.
 All of the amenities of each shelter are at the very end of the shelter, as if it wasn't inaccessible enough otherwise.
-Platform Old shelter There used to be a shelter much like the other older 101/102 shelters, but it seems to have been closed up and ab
+Platform Old shelter There used to be a shelter much like the other older 101/102 shelters, but it seems to have been clo...

 Station Review #7: Mattapan Station (MBTA)